 Structuring the navigation based on the mental model of the residents of Seattle will make it easier

 to find information and services on the city’s website and contribute to a good experience.

 To rethink the taxonomy it was important to understand the resident’s mindset when they land on

 the website.
 Based on past research we know they came with a goal in mind and this goal differed

 based on the type of resident.
 To make sure we capture all needs we took a personified approach by

 consulting the personas previously created by the team for city residents.

 Affinity mapping helped consolidate the information from our research and resulted in

-It was now time to test if our sitemap accomodated the mental models that the residents
+Next, we tested if our sitemap accommodated the mental models that the residents

-have when they come the city's website with a goal.
-We used userlytics to perform
+have when they come to the city's website with a goal.
+We used Userlytics to perform

 unmoderated usability testing with participants from each of our persona segments.